subvisual/subvisual.com/src/posts/2022-02-23-building-utrust/index.md

 ---
-path: /posts/building-utrust-how-to-build-a-team-and-product
+path: /posts/building-utrust-how-to-scale-a-team-and-product
-title: Building Utrust And Advice On How To Build A Product Team
+title: Building Utrust And Advice On How To Scale A Product Team
 author: gabriel-poca
 date: 2022-02-23
 intro: "Building Utrust was one of the highlights of my career, and this is an attempt to document some of the key learning from the product and technology team."